 There is a bit of marketing that you need to do with emergence.
 While some people will trickle in their ideas, you want to activate people, and get them energized about participating.
 Contests, prizes, recognition, and incentives are great tools to energize participants.
 Furthermore, actively seeking out the right participants, and generating PR around the contest or challenge helps attract participants.

 This is the emergence capability where most organizations fail.
 Collecting and prioritizing ideas and solutions should be a core accountability for someone or some team within an organization, otherwise, all of this great energy and ideas simply slip through the cracks of the organization.

 Act on the ideas

 If you want the ideas and solutions to keep coming you have to act on some of them.
-People that participant in emergence need the feedback that their energy and ideas are being put to good use.
+People who participant in emergence need feedback that their energy and ideas are being put to good use.